MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 Windows Autopilot represents a transformative approach to deploying and managing new devices in a corporate environment.
 It leverages cloud-based services to automate the setup and pre-configuration of Windows devices, streamlining their integration into the workplace.
 For organizations deploying the Surface Hub 3, Windows Autopilot introduces a seamless, efficient method to prepare these devices for immediate use, enhancing the collaborative capabilities of modern workspaces.

-Surface Hub 3 benefits significantly from Windows Autopilot's capabilities.
-This service simplifies the often complex and time-consuming process of device setup, enabling IT adminis to configure settings, policies, and applications remotely.
+Surface Hub 3 benefits significantly from Windows Autopilot and Auto-login of Teams Rooms.
+These services simplify the often complex and time-consuming process of device setup, enabling IT admins to configure settings, policies, and applications remotely.
 Through Autopilot, Surface Hub 3 devices can be made ready for productive use without manual intervention, ensuring a consistent and secure configuration that aligns with organizational requirements.

 Key features of Windows Autopilot for Surface Hub 3 include: